 How Many Sessions Will I Need?

-Again, that we will make a personalized recommendation based on your needs.
-Most patients need anywhere from one to six sessions to fully reduce pain and restore mobility.
-We’ll personalize your experience to you to get you the best outcome possible and effectively get you back to the activities that you love most.
+Again, that depends on you.
+Some patients see significant improvement after one session, while others need five or six sessions to get the full benefit.
+We’ll tailor your experience to you to get you the best outcome possible and effectively get you back to the activities that matter most to you.

-Some Truesdale, MO clients can feel the process working right away, while others have to wait a day or two after their first appointment.
+Some Truesdale, MO patients can feel improvements right away, while others may have to wait a day, or may not feel the benefits until their second session.

 Are Dry Needling and Acupuncture the Same?

 Only in that they use similar needles.
-Acupuncture is a traditional Chinese medical technique, invented thousands of years ago, that seeks to balance a patient’s flow of energy.
-Dry needling has its roots in Western medicine and has only become popular in the last two or three decades.
+Acupuncture is an ancient Chinese medical technique that seeks to balance a person’s “chi,” or vital life force.
+Dry needling has its roots in Western medicine and has only been widely used in the last couple decades.

 Will My Insurance Cover Dry Needling?

-That depends on your particular insurance plan.
-At Axes, we believe everyone deserves the professional, personalized, and proven treatment plans they need to improve their quality of life and get back to living the life they want.
-If it’s most convenient for you, we can reach out to your insurance company and see if dry needling is covered.
+That depends on your specific insurance plan.
+At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to improve their quality of life and get back to feeling like themselves.
+If it’s most convenient for you, we can call your insurance company and determine if physical therapy is included in your coverage.

 Some of the other services we offer in Truesdale, MO are: